-Treatments such as acupuncture, yoga, herbal medicines and nutritional supplements and homeopathy may not have been proven to work, but some have evidence supporting their use.
-The list of practices that are considered as complementary and integrative medicine (CIM) changes continually, as practices and therapies that are proven safe and effective become accepted as mainstream healthcare practices.
+Treatments such as acupuncture, yoga, massage and nutritional supplements have clinical and scientific evidence to support their use.
+The list of complementary and integrative medicine practices changes continually, as therapies that are proven safe and effective become accepted as mainstream treatment options.

-Before trying any CIM therapy, it is important to consider:
+Before trying any complementary or integrative therapy, it is important to consider:

 - Safety (appropriateness for your condition, quality control of herbal medicines and supplements, etc.)

 Frequently Asked Questions

 What complementary/integrative treatments are recommended for my cancer?

 MD Anderson does not make recommendations of specific complementary/integrative treatments.
 We do assist patients and health care professionals in deciding what types of therapies might be integrated into conventional cancer treatment.

 Our intent is to provide evidence-based reviews of complementary therapies, including research studies that have been published in medical literature.
 Some, but not all, of these studies have had conclusive results.
 For this reason, these therapies are not recommended without first consulting your physician.